 Documents You Need

-Effective caregiving depends on keeping a great deal of information in order and up-to-date.
-Often, long-distance caregivers will need to have information about a parent's financial, personal, health, and legal records.
+Effective caregiving depends on planning ahead and keeping a great deal of information in order and up-to-date.
+Often, long-distance caregivers will need to have information about a parent's finances, personal, health, and legal records.

 If you have ever tried to gather and organize your own personal information, you know what a chore it can be.
 Gathering and organizing this information from far away can seem even more challenging.
 Maintaining up-to-date information about your parent's health and medical care, as well as finances, home ownership, and other legal issues, lets you get a handle on what is going on, and allows you to respond quickly if there is a crisis.